delphi1004/dbassignment/README.md

 If the installation was successful, you should be able to run the following command.

 ### `npm run dev`
 Runs the app in the development mode.
-You will see extra logging information<br />
+You will see extra logging information.<br />

 ### `npm start`
 Runs the app in the production mode.<br />